Code of Business Conduct and Ethics

 - training new employees in Code policies;

-- conducting annual training sessions to refresh employees’ familiarity with the Code;
+- conducting training sessions to refresh employees’ familiarity with the Code;

-- distributing copies of the Code annually via email to each employee with a reminder that each employee is responsible for reading, understanding and complying with the Code;
+- distributing copies of the Code annually via email to each employee and reminding each employee that he or she is responsible for reading, understanding and complying with the Code;

 - updating the Code as needed and alerting employees to any updates, with appropriate approval of the Audit Committee of the Board of Directors, to reflect changes in the law, Zynga operations and in recognized best practices, and to reflect Zynga experience; and